Last major update of this file: 3 July 2021

 14 June 2013: Denilson transferred to São Paulo who gave him a four year contract, after he had played 96 times for Arsenal, followed by a loan spell to the Brazilian club.

-15 June 1899: George Leavey elected chair of Woolwich Arsenal.
-Although his business appeared to be a modest gentleman’s outfitters in Plumstead he contrived to be a major source of revenue for the club until pulling out in 1910 – a factor which caused the club’s crisis that summer.
+15 June 1899: George Leavey was elected chair of Woolwich Arsenal.
+Through his extensive chain of gentleman’s outfitters including one in Plumstead he became to be a major source of revenue for the club until pulling out in 1910 – a factor which caused the club’s crisis that summer.

 15 June 1910: Woolwich Arsenal factories started to lay off men due to a long-term downturn in work following the end of the Boer War – spelling catastrophe for Woolwich Arsenal FC which depended on a vibrant workforce to boost its attendance figures.

 15 June 1925: Arsenal announced that the club had bought the Highbury stadium, and some additional land around it, and that the lease of the site had ended.
-Sir Henry Norris’ huge gamble in taking the ground on a full-repairing lease had paid off.
+Sir Henry Norris’ huge gamble in taking the ground on a full-repairing lease 12 years earlier had paid off.

-15 June 1935: Arsenal sign Jackie Milne for a fee reputed to have been £5000.
+15 June 1935: Arsenal signed Jackie Milne for a fee reputed to have been £5000.
 He played 49 league games and scored 19 goals.

 15 June 1935: Ray Swallow born.
 Aside from playing 13 times for Arsenal he also played 38 first class cricket matches for Derbyshire.

 15 June 1974: Trevor Ross signed as a professional.
 He played 58 times for Arsenal before moving on to Everton.
 He later became a non-league manager before becoming an HGV driver.